Technical Overview

 The different work “channels” are:

-• Main (UI): holds the DOM and executes the JavaScript code.
-The user submits input and sends events to the UI in this thread.
-This is the thread on which cohtml.Library.CreateLibrary was called.
-Often this is also the “main” thread of the application.
+• UI thread: holds the DOM and executes the JavaScript code.
+Generally, this is the thread on which the cohtml.Net.View.Advance method is called.
+In most cases, this is also the main thread of the application.

 • Render thread: the ViewRenderer methods are called on this thread.
 It should have access to the rendering subsystem and the rendering commands will be executed on it.
 This is usually the render thread of the application.
 It can change, but you can only execute one “Paint” concurrently.